-In June 2018, the FASB issued ASU No. 2018-07, Improvements to Nonemployee Share-Based Payment Accounting (ASU 2018-07), which simplifies the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payment to employees, with certain exceptions.
-The amendments in ASU 2018-07 are effective for the Company's interim and annual reporting periods during the year ending December 31, 2019, and all annual and interim reporting periods thereafter.
-The Company's early adoption of ASU 2018-07 on January 1, 2019 did not have a material impact on its condensed consolidated financial statements and related disclosures.
+In June 2018, the FASB issued ASU No. 2018-07, Improvements to Nonemployee Share-Based Payment Accounting (ASU 2018-07), which simplifies the accounting for share-based payments to nonemployees by aligning it with the accounting for share-

 In August 2018, the SEC adopted amendments to certain disclosure requirements in Securities Act Release No. 33-10532, Disclosure Update and Simplification.
 These amendments eliminate, modify, or integrate into other SEC requirements certain disclosure rules.
 Among the amendments is the requirement to present an analysis of changes in stockholders' equity in the interim financial statements included in quarterly reports on Form 10-Q. The analysis, which can be presented as a footnote or separate statement, is required for the current and comparative quarter and year-to-date interim periods.
 The amendments are effective for all filings made on or after November 5, 2018.
 In light of the anticipated timing of effectiveness of the amendments and expected proximity of effectiveness to the filing date for most filers' quarterly reports, the SEC's Division of Corporate Finance issued a Compliance and Disclosure Interpretation related to Exchange Act Forms, or CDI - Question 105.09, that provides transition guidance related to this disclosure requirement.
 CDI - Question 105.09 states that the SEC would not object if the filer's first presentation of the changes in stockholders' equity is included in its Form 10-Q for the quarter that begins after the effective date of the amendments.
-As such, the Company adopted these SEC amendments on November 5, 2018 and will present the analysis of changes in stockholders' equity in its interim financial statements in its March 31, 2019 Form 10-Q. The Company adopted the Securities Act Release No. 33-10532 on January 1, 2019 and such adoption did not have a material effect on the Company's financial position, results of operations, cash flows or stockholders' equity.
+As such, the Company adopted these SEC amendments on November 5, 2018 and has presented the analysis of changes in stockholders' equity in its interim financial statements in its June 30, 2019 Form 10-Q. The Company adopted the Securities Act Release No. 33-10532 on January 1, 2019 and such adoption did not have a material effect on the Company's financial position, results of operations, cash flows or stockholders' equity.